jreisinger/checkip/README.md

 ## Installation

-Download the latest [release](https://github.com/jreisinger/checkip/releases) for your operating systen and architecture.
+Download the latest [release](https://github.com/jreisinger/checkip/releases) for your operating system and architecture.

 ## Usage